-You can expect your US visa interview to cover questions about your itinerary, places you intend to visit in the US, things you plan to do in the US, your occupation, family members etc. Ask a friend or relative to do a practice interview with potential questions.
+You can expect your US visa interview to cover questions about your itinerary, places you intend to visit in the US, things you plan to do in the US, your occupation, family members etc. Ask a friend or relative to do a practice interview with potential interview questions.
 It will help you to be more relaxed and confident on the day of your interview.

 One of the top reasons for the USA visa rejection is presenting false information.
 Provide a genuine reason for travel to the US and submit authentic documents only.

 Listen carefully to the Interviewer

 During the US visa interview, pay full attention to the interviewer.
 If you do not understand a question, don’t try to answer it, instead request the Consul Officer to rephrase it.